 As I’ve written before, we spend a lot of energy trying to track down defendants.
 Not in most cases.
 But when our lawyers can’t find someone with relative ease, it can be a big hassle.
 In 2020, people are moving more quickly and leave fewer tracks when they move.

 One effective weapon we have used over the years is Accurint which provides access to over 34 billion current public records that you can utilize to find your man or woman.

-Accurint’s target audience is insurance companies where they market their ability to validate claims and combat fraud, waste, and abuse.
-But plaintiffs’ lawyers use it too.
-What you do not want is the insurance company having more information about your client than you do.
+But Accurint’s target audience is insurance companies where they market their ability to validate claims and combat fraud, waste, and abuse.
+What you do not want is for the insurance company to have more information about your client than you do.
 Yes, sometimes our clients do not tell us the truth.
 But, more often, they forget prior claims.
 Either way, the failure to provide accurate information about prior legal claims you have made in interrogatories or deposition can be fatal to your case.

 Apparently, whoever started Accurint sold out to Lexis and this same person (obviously, I’m using hearsay here) started a new company called TLO that is has gathered a ton of market share.
 TLO is for “The Last One” because it claims to have 100 times the search power of its competitors.
 I like the moxie.

 TLO is a service provided by TransUnion that offers investigative and risk management tools for law enforcement, government agencies, and businesses.
 TLOxp provides access to public and proprietary data, including criminal records, property records, social media activity, and other information that can help with background checks, asset investigations, and fraud prevention.
 TLO is designed for professionals who need to conduct in-depth research and analyses.